Real Testing. Unbiased Reviews.

 • Extra padding: Added in heel, toe, and sole areas for enhanced comfort and protection

-Wearing Darn Tough Full during testing on trail
+Wearing Darn Tough Full Cushion hiking socks on trail during performance testing.

 Crafted from a mix of merino wool, nylon, and Lycra spandex, these socks retain their shape and plushness even through rigorous wear.
 The substantial cushioning offers both warmth and comfort that’s ideal for hikes in cooler seasons such as autumn, spring, and winter.